aybassiouny/OpenFaceCpp/README.md

 # OpenFaceCpp
 C++ implementation for [OpenFace](https://github.com/cmusatyalab/openface) library by CMU.

-Although there are many depedencies, the repo tries to minimize manual setup steps by using hunter packaging.
+Although there are many dependencies, the repo tries to minimize manual setup steps by using hunter packaging.
 Currently the only package that needs to be manually setup is torch.

 # Torch estup
 We use torch to run our models.
 I had the following setup: